Footwear is fun!

-If budget and timescale permits, footwear photography really benefits from the use of models.
+If budget and timescale permit, footwear photography benefits from the use of models.
 The ability to shoot the shoe on someone’s foot as opposed to empty and lifeless will enhance your offering and add context (more on this later).

 Shoot as many angles as possible

-The more angles the better when it comes to shoes.
-Shoes are all about detail, and the buyer will want to be able to explore every detail there is – from the color and the size of the heel down to the tread and the sole.
+The more angles, the better when it comes to shoes.
+Shoes are all about detail, and the buyer will want to explore every detail – from the color and the size of the heel down to the tread and the sole.

 Try shooting 360

 Shoes are the perfect subject matter for 360 photography.
-A relatively recent advancement in photography that enables the viewer to interact with the image, 360 photography allows viewing from each and every angle.
+A relatively recent advancement in photography that enables the viewer to interact with the image, 360 photography allows viewing from every angle.

-If you are regularly shooting shoes, it is worth seriously considering investing in 360 equipment to enhance your customer experience and increase conversions.
+If you regularly shoot shoes, seriously consider investing in 360 equipment to enhance your customer experience and increase conversions.

 Focus on details

-It’s all about the detail when it comes to shoes.
-Make sure you capture that detail in your photographs, whether it be the type of leather or fabric used to the laces and color options.
+It’s all about the detail regarding shoes.
+Make sure you capture that detail in your photographs, whether it be the type of leather or fabric used for the laces and color options.
 You can communicate the shoe’s features either

-- by shooting specific detail shots to go alongside the general white background shots or
+- by shooting specific detail shots to go alongside the generally white background shots or

 - by shooting in high resolution and optimizing for zoom, so viewers can zoom in on the detail manually.